dart-lang/site-www/src/web/debugging.md

    $ dart pub get
    ```

-1. Compile and serve the app with dartdevc,
+1. Compile and serve the app in debug mode with dartdevc,
    using either your IDE or `webdev` at the command line.

    {{site.alert.note}}